 An optical powermeter (or laser power meter) is a device for the measurement of the power in a laser beam.
-Most powermeters are based on the principle that the optical power is converted to heating power in some absorber structure with a black coating, and the resulting temperature rise (or actually the temperature difference between the absorber and the mount) is measured, e.g. with a thermopile.
+Most powermeters are based on the principle of a thermal detector: optical power is converted to heating power in some absorber structure with a black coating, and the resulting temperature rise (or actually the temperature difference between the absorber and the mount) is measured, e.g. with a thermopile.
 Such thermal powermeters (see Figure 1) are useful for average powers between ≈ 0.01 W and several kilowatts; typically, some water cooling is required for powers above roughly 10 W. They are fairly robust (although too tight focusing onto the absorber should be avoided), moderately precise, usable in a wide wavelength range (with fairly wavelength-independent sensitivity), and relatively slow.

 When a thermal powermeter is set for high sensitivity (responsivity), for example for a maximum power below 100 mW, its mount should not be touched with the hand during measurements.
 This is because any warming of the mount can induce temperature differences which modify the reading.